tensorflow/model-card-toolkit/model_card_toolkit/documentation/guide/concepts.md

 is also available.
 These objects can be interfaced with other systems for storage, analysis, or visualization.

+Today, the Model Card schema is strictly enforced.
+In Model Card Toolkit 2.0, this schema restriction will be lifted.

 #### Graphics

 Model Card Toolkit automatically generates graphics for TFX datasets and